peppyheppy/janrain-rails/README.md

 # TODO:

-  * add flag for capture update failures, etc *flags*
+  * add user.capture for fetching and returning the capture info
   * save the janrain entity attributes in model as cache @user.some_field
   * create configuration for capture (split out resource/application configs from environment keys and secrets, etc) "resource_name"
   * capture status for model (contains time left, etc)